Generate MCP servers from OpenAPI documents

 }

-Scopes allows one to specify which set of tools they want to mount when the MCP server starts.
+Scopes allow you to specify which set of tools to mount when the MCP server starts.

 {